Haivision/srt/docs/BuildOptions.md

 `--enable-haicrypt-logging`
 -------------------------------

-Enables loggin in the *haicrypt* module, which serves as a connector to an encryption library.
+Enables logging in the *haicrypt* module, which serves as a connector to an encryption library.
 Logging here might be seen as unsafe sometimes, therefore it's turned off by default.